AdrianF3/my-dashboard/DevelopmentLog.md

 - Implemented - Improvements to Weatherdata display and dashboard components including minor fixes to color/text color options
 - Implemented - Beginning to use getServerSide to load initial userData and and handle proper routing & backend integration
 - Mini Commit - testing a new deployment after a few changes - this has caused problems
+- **Fixed** - The many issues with Github by deleting the local project, copying the recent changes and reinitializing the project